Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 No

-Proton VPN Free is by far the best free VPN we’ve used on Linux.
+Proton VPN is by far the best free VPN we’ve used on Linux.
 Its bespoke Linux app is free to install and use, without any restrictions on bandwidth.

 It’s also highly secure with ChaCha20 encryption, a no-logs policy, and fast connection speeds.

-Linux App
+Functional, but Limited Linux App

 Unlike our top 3 recommendations, Proton VPN’s Linux app differs significantly from its Windows counterpart.
 Most notably, it lacks a map interface and does not incorporate any icons.